An uplifting combo is tasty and invigorating. Snapback and revive yourself with our lemon-ginger-snap green tea! Great way to kick-start your day.

 The key ingredient in lemon myrtle is the high concentration of citral in its leaves.
 Citral comprises 90-98% of the essential oils in lemon myrtle, as opposed to less than 10% in lemons and limes.
 Some of the characteristics of citral include:

 - Citral may be an anti-fungal agent.

 - Citral is non-acidic.

-The list of reputed health benefits of lemon myrtle tea is voluminous.
-Just some of the disorders it is said to be able to relieve include muscle cramps and spasms, rheumatism, headaches, and fevers.
-Scientific studies have indicated that citral can inhibit the growth of the pathogen which is one of the causes of many gastro-duodenal diseases, including ulcers.
-It is also said to aid in the reduction of cellulite and the anti-oxidants in citral help boost the immune system.
+The list of reputed benefits of lemon myrtle tea is voluminous.
+Just some of the disorders it is said to assist in relieving muscle cramps and spasms, rheumatism, headaches, and fevers.
+Scientific studies have indicated that citral may assist with inhibiting the growth of the pathogen which is one of the causes of many gastro-duodenal diseases, including ulcers.
+It is also may aid in the reduction of cellulite and the anti-oxidants in citral help boost the immune system.
 A pleasant tasting tea, it is used alone or in combination with green tea as a caffeine-free replacement for coffee and black tea.

 Disclaimer: The content on our website is for educational purposes only.
 Although we try our utmost to provide useful and accurate information, you are responsible to research and verify the information before relying on it.
 We work with trained herbalists and licensed or registered healthcare practitioners.
 We cannot diagnose health conditions, nor prescribe medicines legally; we are not medical doctors.
 However, we will recommend or suggest medicinal herbs for various health complaints, as we believe in the safety and efficacy of botanical medicine.

 The information we provide is not intended to be a substitute for medical treatment.
 Please consult your medical care provider before using herbal medicine, particularly if you have a known medical condition or if you are pregnant or nursing.